 (Using Rush-Larsen in ORd 2011) For the ORd 2011 model, the Rush-Larsen method was utilised due to its computational efficiency and computational stability in this context.
 This method effectively integrates stiff components of the equations, making it well-suited for the dynamic features of the ORd 2011 model.
 This method was implemented with a dynamic time-stepping mechanism by adjusting the time step during each iteration, while balancing acceptable numerical errors [17].

 (Implement Rush-Larsen in other cell models) Initially, the Rush-Larsen method was meant to be used across all cell models.
-However, when applied to ORd 2017 and ToR-ORd models, this approach exhibited instability, failing to provide reliable results.
+However, when applied to CiPAORdv1.0 and ToR-ORd models, this approach exhibited instability, failing to provide reliable results.
 To address this limitation, a simple forward Euler method was implemented for these two models.

 (explaining forward euler) Forward Euler is a simple method to solve ODE in particular time.
 The forward Euler method calculates the next value of a variable by taking its current value (STATES array) and adding the product of the rate (RATES array) of change and the time step, mentioned as dt.
 This straightforward approach makes the method computationally simple and easy to implement.
 Simply, it is expressed as in Equation 1: